timberland-sig/rh-linux-poc/README.md

 ## Start the host-vm

-Now `cd ../host-vm` and run the `./start.sh` script to start the host-vm and begin the NVMe/TCP NBFT boot process.
+Now `cd ../host-vm` and run the `./start.sh attempt` script to start the host-vm and begin the NVMe/TCP NBFT boot process.

 E.g.:

 ```
 > ./start.sh

- Connect to the "host-vm" console and immediately Press the ESC button to enter the UEFI setup menu.
- - Change the device boot order so the EFI Internal Shell starts first.
-Exit to continue.
- - The UEFI Shell will execute the "startup.nsh" script, let the countdown expire.
- - Then Reset to reboot the VM.
-The UEFI will connect to the NVMe/TCP target and boot.
+ Usage: ./start.sh <attempt|remote|local>

+ Starts the QEMU VM named host-vm

+    attempt - inialize vm_vars.fd and boot with efidisk and nvme/tcp - target-vm must be running
+    remote  - do not initialized vm_vars.fd and boot with efidisk and nvme/tcp - target-vm must be running
+    local -  boot with out the efidisk and mount the remote disk locally - target-vm must be shutdown

+   E.g.:
+          ./start.sh attempt
+          ./start.sh remote
+          ./start.sh local
 ```

+The first time the host-vm is started you need to program the nbft which is programmed by boot variables held in the `vm_vars.fd` file.
+This file is initialized by using the *attempt* arguments.

 Once you connect to the `host-vm` console, you will observe the UEFI boot process starting.
 Immediately Press the ESC button to enter the UEFI setup menu.

 ![alt uefi boot menu](images/uefi_boot_menu.png)